MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Results and Discussion

-Finally, it is important to emphasize that we introduced \texttt{MIBoost} specifically in conjunction with component-wise gradient boosting because the need for obtaining a single interpretable model based on multiply imputed datasets is particularly pronounced in statistical learning settings, in which interpretability is crucial.
-This choice also facilitates direct comparison with the methods proposed by \citep{Du.2022} Nonetheless, the underlying principle— selecting, across all imputed datasets, the one base-learner that minimizes an aggregated loss function — can be readily generalized to other boosting frameworks.
-Accordingly, the approach can in the future be extended to likelihood-based boosting, in which an aggregated likelihood can be defined, as well as to non-statistical boosting methods.
+Furthermore, it is important to emphasize that we introduced \texttt{MIBoost} specifically in the context of component‑wise gradient boosting, which implicitly leads to variable selection, since the need for a single interpretable model derived from multiply imputed datasets is particularly pronounced in statistical learning settings in which interpretability is essential.
+Therefore, we chose to compare \texttt{MIBoost} with \texttt{SaLASSO} and \texttt{SaENET}.
+Nonetheless, the underlying principle— selecting, across all imputed datasets, the one base-learner that minimizes an aggregated loss function — can be readily generalized to other boosting frameworks.
+Accordingly, the approach can be extended in the future to likelihood-based boosting, in which an aggregated likelihood can be defined, as well as to non-statistical boosting methods.